cloudlinux/user-docs-cloudlinux/docs/wpos-plugin/README.md

 ![](/images/WPPlugins.png)

 Page caching will be enabled by default.
-Click "Settings" link below the plugin name to configure additional options.
+Click the "Settings" link below the plugin name to configure additional options.

 ![](/images/AWPPlugin.png)

 ### Limitations
-* Website must use php version 7.0 or higher.
+* Website must use PHP version 7.0 or higher.
 * WordPress version must be 5.4 and higher.
 * Other WordPress Caching plugins must not be installed.
 * WordPress should not run in Multisite mode.